Prerequisite: prior knowledge of French

 By the end of the module, students will have:

-- furthered their awareness and appreciation of French economic activity, social issues, history and culture
+- Developed further awareness and appreciation of French economic activity, social issues, history and culture

-By the end of the course, students should be able to perform at Level B2+ Independent user (vantage) of the Common European Framework.
+By the end of the module, students should be able to perform at Level B2.2 Independent user (vantage) of the Common European Framework of Reference (CEFR).

 Activities will be centred on non-literary texts and audio-visual material focusing on the following themes: